How to Grow Tomato Plants from Cuttings (and Double the Plants in Your Garden)

 Plant your new tomato plants

-When the suckers grow roots, plant them in the ground.
+When the cuttings or suckers grow roots, plant them in the ground.
 Keep them well-watered until the roots have become established.

 Three plastic cups with soil and rooted tomato plants growing in them.